Iran to analyze black box after missile blamed for crash

 State television earlier showed the battered black boxes, saying their information could be downloaded and analyzed.

-“The evidence indicates that the plane was shot down by an Iranian surface-to-air missile,” he said.

-Ukraine’s general prosecutor asked Canada “to provide information available to the Canadian side that may facilitate criminal investigations” into the crash.
+Ukraine’s general prosecutor has asked Canada to provide any information that may facilitate a criminal investigation.

 Russia’s deputy foreign minister said Moscow saw no grounds to blame Iran for the crash, TASS news agency reported.